Banking & Insurance

 Secondly, our call repetition rate has mechanically decreased.
 Customers who used to call us 2 or 3 times a day with the DialOnce solution have found the solution to their problem.
 As a result, we have significantly reduced our call volume.

-We've gained 34 points where we'd hoped for 15 or 20.
-As a reminder, in April 2020 we were stalling at 40%.
-This has been invaluable for us, as it has freed up time for proactivity and enabled us to rediscover our ability to make outbound calls.
 We used to suffer from our calls.
 What we've regained in our teams is a new-found pleasure in their work.
 Our team members used to take over 100 calls a day!
 This number has now been reduced to 40-50 incoming calls, which means we can now make an average of twenty outgoing calls per team member every day.

 DialOnce has enabled us to regain a sense of serenity.